 "No one ever determined why he persisted in visiting the site after settlement.
 Logically it made no sense whatsoever.
 The authorities could find no involvement on the part of the land speculator, the former owner.
 The only rationalization we could make was that Stiebris was being vindictive; he wanted to stick his finger in Walter's eye.
 He believed Walter had deprived him of an even larger commission and soiled his reputation with the local banks.
 He very nastily said so and created quite a scene with Walter and David as they were leaving settlement."

 "If your suspicions were correct," I said, "Stiebris must have been unbalanced.
 It makes no sense at all - how could making a pest of himself at the site in any way embarrass Walter?
 Was there any evidence implicating your client, or for that matter any possible reason why the client would want Stiebris eliminated?
-Certainly your bank and Walter had no reason to be involved."
+Certainly, your bank and Walter had no reason to be involved."

 "No, certainly not Walter or ourselves.
 But it happened, and as I said, it was the first of many similar incidents.
 I know we had nothing to do with any of them, nor did your company.
-That leaves either coincidence or the client, and I am firmly convinced the events were not coincidence.
+That leaves either coincidence or the client, and I am firmly convinced the events were not a coincidence.
 I believe you'll feel the same... after you hear me out."

 "Alex, I'm curious about something; you said the client brought in contractors to build the ranch.
 How did the client do that without some kind of personal involvement?"

 "It was really quite simple.
-At about the same time that we started buying property in your country the client formed a real estate management and holding company.
+At about the same time that we started buying property in your country, the client formed a real estate management and holding company.
 They're headquartered in Tampa, Florida.
-As we found out later, the client recruited a few key real estate and insurance people, and then proceeded to build the company around them - again, all by remote control.
+As we found out later, the client recruited a few key real estate and insurance people and then proceeded to build the company around them - again, all by remote control.
 We had them investigated as soon as we were informed of the role they were to play.
 We found a very convoluted corporate structure, but absolutely no discernible link to the client.

 "David and the rest of his staff have always referred to them simply as "Tampa', and David personally handled the coordination with them.
 Typically, Tampa steps in and takes control of most of the properties we acquire for the client, at least those that require development or long-term management.
 The exceptions are the quick turn-around deals we handle ourselves and the few properties managed by your company.
 So, to answer your question; as in our case, the client apparently issues the orders and Tampa carries them out.
 They obtain the architects and engineers, the builders, and whatever else is needed.
 Their operation apparently runs very smoothly."